hyperledger/besu-docs/docs/public-networks/get-started/connect/testnet.md

 :::note

-Ephemery is a single network that rolls back to the genesis after a set period of time.
-Ephemery is focused on short term and heavy testing usecases.
-The purpose of this is also to avoid problems like insufficient testnet funds, inactive validators, state bloat faced by long-running testnets.
+Ephemery is a single network that resets to the genesis block after a set period.
+The network focuses on short-term, intensive testing use cases.
+This approach avoids issues like insufficient testnet funds, inactive validators, and state bloat that long-running testnets face.

 :::